Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 ### Fingerprint on Text Input

-Perform a fetch call when a user starts entering some text in an input field.
-Here's an example:
+In this example, the visitiorId is fetched when a user enters text in the input field.

 ```jsx
 <html>